-The Department of Primary Industry and Resources will now commence the process of identifying specific areas within this gazetted region for declaration as fossicking areas.
+The Department of Industry, Tourism and Trade will now commence the process of identifying specific areas within this gazetted region for declaration as fossicking areas.
 This process may take some time as many factors, such as native title implications and consent from landowners, need to be considered prior to any declaration taking place.

 In the meantime, you are permitted to access these areas to fossick however you must ensure that you issue the required notifications and obtain the appropriate consents before entering the area.

 This may appear excessive to some however it is only an interim inconvenience until the area is declared as a fossicking area.
 Consent is required from the Minister (fossicking request form - reserved land) and any mineral title holders.
 You are also required to notify the pastoralist of your intentions (fossicking notice/fossicking request form).

 For individual requirements refer to the information bulletin: fossicking - land access.

 To search the general location of this area on the STRIKE, this area is known as RL31900.

 Originally known as "The Margaret Rush", Margaret River Diggings and the East Margaret Diggings.